Home

 Tambopata, Peru - December 2008

 They are all herbivorous and get their name from the remarkable resemblance of some species to twigs or branches.
 Many species are also very large and includes the longest known insect, the newly described (2008) Chan's Megastick (Phobaeticus chani), specimens of which have been measured with a body length of 357mm.
-None of the insects in the photos on this page, however, come even close to such a size, but they are still all quite sizeable, with all of them having a body length of at least 10cm.
+None of the insects in the photos on this page, however, come even close to such a size, but they are still quite sizeable insects, with all of them having a body length of at least 10cm.

 Tambopata, Peru - December 2008